kofronpi/contracts-fr-en/src/en/cgv.md

 __Deliverable__ : Working version of a website, software, mobile application, graphical elements, editorial elements, delivered by the Developer to the Customer at the set milestone or due date.

-__Specifications__ : Functional specifications defined by the Customer, and agreed upon by both parties.
+__Specifications__ : Functional specifications defined by the Customer, with or without the participation of the Developer and agreed upon by both parties.

 __Patch__ : Any error or bug correction on the Deliverable, with no other end than correcting dysfunctions or errors.